About this policy

 Collection of sensitive information

 The PWSS may also collect your sensitive information, which is a subset of personal information.
-The sensitive information we collect may comprise your racial or ethnic origin, political opinions and health information.
+The sensitive information we collect may comprise your racial or ethnic origin, political opinions, membership of a political association, sexual orientation or practices and health information.

 How and from whom we collect personal information

-You can choose to engage with us in a number of ways - by phone, email, in person, through our website, by video conference or if you text us.
-Depending on your engagement with us, we collect your personal information from you directly if you choose to provide it through any of these methods.
+You can choose to engage with us in a number of ways - by phone, email, in person, by video conference or by text message.
+We collect your personal information from you directly if you choose to provide it through any of these methods.

 If you seek our support, we will only collect the information we need about you at the time you engage with us.
-We may record information that we use to manage cases, make referrals, request a review or provide support.
+We may record information that we use to manage cases, make referrals, undertake a local resolution process, request a review or provide support.
 The amount of information we collect about you depends on your case and your requirements.

 We may also need to collect your personal (including sensitive) information from third parties such as:

-- complainants, respondents to a complaint or review, an employee of a respondent, witnesses, an expert reviewer;
+- Complainants, respondents to a complaint or investigation, an employee of a respondent, witnesses, or an expert reviewer;

 We will generally only do this with your consent.
-There are some limited circumstances that we may collect personal information without your consent, including:
+There are some limited circumstances in which we may collect personal information without your consent, including:

-- Where a complaint or report has been made about your conduct, we may be provided with your personal information by the person making the report.
+- Where a complaint or report has been made about your conduct, we may be provided with your personal information by the person making the report; and

 Online collection of personal information